wilashfie/auto-Gauss/README.md

 1. Main (central) Emission
 2. Red-wing Emisison
 3. Stationary Emission
-4. Stationary Absorbtion
+4. Stationary Absorption
-5. Absorbtion from Fe II at 1403.10 Å
+5. Absorption from Fe II at 1403.10 Å
-6. Absorbtion from Fe II at 1403.13 Å
+6. Absorption from Fe II at 1403.13 Å

 Fit will return best combination of these six-Gaussians.